SejongUni-Lecture/General_Physics_and_Simulation/README.md

 This repository is for **General Physics and Simulation** lecture related material and assignments
 I've not uploaded lecture materials due to copyright issues.
+All lecture related materials are based on: [K-MOOC Physics Codin' with glowscript](http://www.kmooc.kr/courses/course-v1:SejonguniversityK+SJMOOC09K+2019_03SJ9_R3/about)

 ---